-How Will The GYN Surgical Institute Handle Your Tubal Pregnancy Treatment?
+How Will The Complete Care Surgical Center Handle Your Tubal Pregnancy Treatment?

 A tubal, or ectopic, pregnancy is when the embryo implants itself outside the uterine cavity.
 Laparoscopy is a surgical procedure in which we examine the inside of the abdomen.
 A thin long tube is inserted into the abdominal wall through a small incision.
 Laparoscopy can be used for an ectopic pregnancy when either of the two surgical procedures are being made:

 - Salpingostomy: This procedure involves removing the ectopic growth through a small incision cut in the fallopian tube.
 The cut can be left to close on its own or stitched closed.

 - Salpingectomy: A segment of the fallopian tube is removed, leaving the healthy fallopian tube to be reconnected.
 This procedure is necessary when the fallopian tube is stretched by the pregnancy.